History of printing and publishing in Dhaka: Dacca Press

-The printed edition of The Dacca News was released on 18 April 1856 from the Dacca Press.
+The printed edition of The Dacca News was released on 18 April 1856 from the Dhaka Press.
 In the beginning, it was a one-page edition costing two annas per copy.
 It was initially a weekly paper coming out on every Saturday.
 With the 13th version, the pages were increased to four and it also had a 'supplement' but the then current market price was cause of concern.
 With its second volume, the pages were increased to eight.
 There were five owners of Dacca Press who were also the owners of the newspaper.
 They were A.M Cameron, N.P Pogose, J.A Greg, J.P Wise, and K.A Gani.
 It was a tumultuous period when the riot between English indigo planters and Bengali peasants was at its peak.
 Most of the owners were zamindars and they published newspapers to secure their own interests.
 Alexander Forbes, the editor of The Dacca News wrote in one of the edition of The Dacca News:

 Sreenath Dutta, a Bengali, was the printer of the newspaper till the 13th edition.
 Probably, Forbes had trained him.
 It was during the time that the printing press faced severe adversity, though Dhaka had been once the capital of Bengal and also one of the major cities of the East Bengal at that time.
 Forbes mentions in one of the editions of Dacca News of 1856 that he could not print a report due to the lack of necessary types.